 The fourth year engineering project aims to provide students with the opportunity to carry out a defined piece of independent design work in a setting and in a manner that fosters the development of engineering design skills.
 These skills include the capacity to define a engineering design problem, showing how it relates to prior art, identifying appropriate tools and methods, carrying out a design in a systematic way and presenting outcomes in a report that is clear, coherent and logically structured.

 Through semester assessment (100%)

 Prerequisites and assumed knowledge

-30 credit points of senior units of study.
+30 credit points of third year units of study

 Study this unit outside a degree